derekcarlos/Cisco-Secure-Client-CLI-login-and-MOTD/readme.md

 * * ```password``` being the password you'd use to connect
 * * Completely remove ```username``` and ```password``` and replace them with your own values.
 Leave ```y``` as is.

-Within Warp, start a new terminal tab or exit and then open up a terminal instance again to see if you're connected to the vpn.
+Within Warp or iTerm2, start a new terminal tab or exit and then open up a terminal instance again to see if you're connected to the vpn.

 ## To connect:

+* Ensure that Cisco AnyConnect is not running

-Enter ```vpn``` in the terminal to be prompted to connect ("y" or "n").
+* Enter ```vpn``` in the terminal to be prompted to connect ("y" or "n").
 This will also notify you whether you're currently connected or not.